More Manufacturing Work Returns to U.S. Shores

 workforce, Swinney said.

-To try to close the gap in Illinois, manufacturers are partnering with the state and manufacturing associations to improve education in science, technology, engineering and mathematics, which are key to landing jobs in manufacturing.
+To try to close the gap in Illinois, manufacturers are partnering with the state and manufacturing associations to improve education in science, technology, engineering, and mathematics, which are crucial to landing jobs in manufacturing.

-Still, an estimated 600,000 manufacturing jobs have gone unfilled nationwide, according to a survey by Deloitte and The Manufacturing Institute published last year.
+Still, an estimated 600,000 manufacturing jobs have gone unfilled nationwide, according to a Deloitte and The Manufacturing Institute survey published last year.
 Manufacturers expect the shortage to worsen in the next three to five years as older workers retire.

 Bullock, Bison’s chairman, said his company decided to buy motors from a Chinese supplier to keep prices low, but he acknowledged he was never happy with the quality.

-In the mid-2000s Bullock started to reconsider his decision to move production overseas.
-He hired engineers and worked on a plan to slowly shift production to the St. Charles plant.
-The company hired 10 workers, Bullock said, and began producing half the motors in the U.S. and half in China.
+In the mid-2000s, Bullock reconsidered his decision to move production overseas.
+He hired engineers and worked on a plan to shift production to the St. Charles plant slowly.
+Bullock said the company hired ten workers and began producing half the motors in the U.S. and half in China.
 He lost a few customers, but they are talking to him again.

 Bullock is passionate about his products.
 As he led a reporter on a tour of his St. Charles plant, he grabbed two round steel parts a bit smaller than a jar lid, calling the raw one an “ugly duckling” and the one transformed into a gear “a beautiful swan.”

 Bison makes about 350,000 gear motors a year, Bullock said.
 Sales dwindled in 2009, but he said his company caught up to 2008 levels in 2010.
-Last year, sales increased by about 20 percent to close to $100 million.
+Last year, sales increased by about 20 percent to nearly $100 million.

-Aside from pride in selling an American product, Martin Swarbrick, Bison’s president and CEO, said making motors in-house allows him to quickly respond to changes in demand.
-Another upside: He can make design changes within weeks instead of months, as was the case with the Chinese supplier.
+Aside from pride in selling an American product, Martin Swarbrick, Bison’s president and CEO, said making motors in-house allows him to respond to changes in demand quickly.
+Another upside: As was the case with the Chinese supplier, he can make design changes within weeks instead of months.

 “The communication was a lot more difficult because you had three to four points of communication all the way to China and back,” Swarbrick said.